President Bush signs Americans with Disabilities Act of 1990

 Bathroom Fixtures for the Handicapped

 Bathroom grab bars and handrails are the most common of these bathroom fixtures.
-Thesere very important for the safety of mobility-impaired people entering and exiting the bath as well as sitting down or getting up from the commode.
+Thesere very important for the safety of mobility-impaired people entering and exiting the bath as well as sitting down or getting up from the toilet.
 During a bathroom remodeling project, you must install wood backing between the wall studs to secure these devices.

 There are also sinks available that are designed to be 27 to 30 off the floor.
 This allows the wheelchair-bound to get as close as possible.
 There are also sinks on the market up to 40 high to aid residents who have trouble bending or leaning over.